-Before a petition can be presented by a Member, it must be examined to confirm that it meets certain requirements established by the rules and practices of the House (described below).
-A Member wishing to present a petition must first submit the petition to the Clerk of Petitions for certification.
+Before a petition can be presented by a Member, it must be examined to confirm that it meets certain requirements established by the rules and practices of the House.
+Two forms of public petitions are acceptable: paper petitions and electronic petitions.
+Before being presented in the House, a petition must first be certified by the Clerk of Petitions.

 Form of a Petition

 A petition must be addressed to one of the following: